 Brew Well to be Well

 For maximum benefit, medicinal tea must be properly prepared.
 Pour 8 oz. freshly boiled water over a tea bag in a ceramic cup.
-Cover cup and steep 10 minutes.
-These steps directly influence the amount of beneficial compounds that will end up in your teacup!
+Cover cup and steep 10-15 minutes.
+These steps directly influence the amount of beneficial components that will end up in your teacup!
 Gently squeeze the tea bag to release any remaining extract.
-Drink three to five cups daily.
-Sweeten with honey if desired.
+Drink 4 to 6 cups daily or as needed.
+To maximize the coating action of the herbs, gargle before swallowing.
+To enhance benefits, add honey, especially in dry climates.

 |Serving Size 1 cup brewed tea|